Vietnamese city advised to turn away cruise ship over coronavirus fears

 Last month, a cruise ship arrived in the Cambodian port of Sihanoukville having been turned away at five other ports after leaving Hong Kong.

-Reporting by Khanh Vu and Phuong Nguyen; editing by Nick Macfie
+Reporting by Khanh Vu and Phuong Nguyen; editing by Nick Macfie and Himani Sarkar